Catch bad data before your customer does

 Run open-source TestGen yourself

 TestGen is open source and ships in a Docker container.
-Stand it up in 15 minutes against PostgreSQL, Snowflake, Redshift, BigQuery, Databricks, Oracle, or SAP HANA.
+Stand it up in 15 minutes against PostgreSQL, Snowflake, Redshift, BigQuery, Databricks, Oracle, SAP HANA, or any of the other supported databases.
 Point it at a schema.
 It profiles every column, scores the data, and generates the test suite from what it finds.
 A junior operator can run it against a demo cluster without help.
 No per-row pricing.
 No vendor lock-in.
 The source is on GitHub.

 The DataOps way to data quality